streamlit/docs/content/kb/tutorials/databases/tableau.md

 ## Introduction

 This guide explains how to securely access data on Tableau from Streamlit Community Cloud.
-It uses the [tableauserverclient](https://tableau.github.io/server-client-python/#) library and Streamlit's [secrets management](/streamlit-community-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).
+It uses the [tableauserverclient](https://tableau.github.io/server-client-python/#) library and Streamlit's [Secrets management](/streamlit-community-cloud/deploy-your-app/secrets-management).

 ## Create a Tableau site